-Feeding:
+Feeding

-Leopard Geckos are insectivores.
-Juveniles should be fed daily and adults can be fed every other day.
+Mountain Horned Lizards are insectivores.
+Juveniles should be feed daily and adults can be fed every other day.
 Since these lizards consume a wide variety of prey in the wild, a variety of protein sources must be offered in captivity.
-Commercially available insects include crickets, dubia roaches, mealworms, superworms, Phoenix worms (black soldier fly larvae), hornworms, silkworms, bean beetles, fruit flies, springtails, wood lice (aka sow bugs, pill bugs or roly-polies), and wax worms.
-You can also catch your own insects to feed to your lizard - just make sure they are not from an area that has been treated with insecticides or herbicides and the insect you are feeding is not poisonous.
+Commercially available insects include crickets, dubia roaches, mealworms, superworms, hornworms, silkworms, bean beetles, fruit flies, springtails, wood lice (aka sow bugs, pill bugs or roly-polies), and wax worms.
+You can also catch your own insects to feed to your lizard - just make sure they are not from an area that has been treated with insecticides or herbicides and insects you are feeding are not poisonous.
 Examples of acceptable wild caught prey to feed include: moths, cicadas, flies, crickets, small grasshoppers, spiders (non-venomous), cockroaches, wood lice (aka sow bugs, pill bugs or roly-polies), earthworms, slugs, and aphids.
+It is generally better to feed more adult insects than larval forms overall.

-DO NOT FEED fireflies, venomous spiders, large (lubber) grasshoppers, stinging insects, monarchs and other toxic caterpillars, fire ants, stink bugs, or scorpions.
+DO NOT FEED fireflies, venomous spiders, large (lubber) grasshoppers, stinging insects, monarch and other toxic caterpillars, fire ants, stink bugs, or scorpions.

-Gut-Loading:
+Gut-Loading

 Gut loading refers to feeding your insects a high-calcium, high-vitamin diet 12 to 24 hours prior to feeding them to your pet.
 Most insects are nutritionally deficient with the exception of their stomach contents so gut-loading improves their nutritional content.
 We recommend and sell Mazuri High Calcium Gut Loading Diet for crickets, mealworms, superworms, Dubia roaches.
 In addition to providing essential vitamins, this diet is formulated to contain a high level of calcium for crickets and other feeder insects which are intended to be used in the diets of other animals.
 It helps balance the calcium to phosphorus ratio of the crickets and other feeder insects when they are consumed by other animals.
 Provide water with a damp paper towel or cotton ball.
-Do not use cricket cubes or vegetables as a water source because the insects will preferentially eat these items and will not be as nutritizes when fed to your pet.
+Do not use cricket cubes or vegetables as a water source because the insects will preferentially eat these items and will not be as nutritious when fed to your pet.

-Supplements:
+Supplements

 Sprinkle or dust prey with a calcium supplement just before each feeding.
 We recommend and carry Repashy SuperCal.
-An easy way to coat your insects with the powder is to use a small tupperware container with a layer of the calcium powder on the bottom.
+An easy way to coat your insects with the powder is to us a small tupperware container with a layer of the calcium powder on the bottom.
 Drop your insect in the container, cover, and shake gently until the insect is coated with powder.

 We recommend Repashy SuperVit for multivitamin supplementation.
-Insects should be dusted with the multi-vitamin supplement once or twice monthly as long as the Mazuri Gut Loading Diet is being fed to the insects.
+Insects should be dusted with the multi-vitamin supplement twice monthly as long as the Mazuri Gut Loading Diet is being fed to the insects.